Explainable machine learning for neoplasms diagnosis via electrocardiograms: an externally validated study: Methods

 In this study, we develop individual tree-based models using Extreme Gradient Boosting (XGBoost) to address binary classification tasks, with a separate model for each selected ICD-10-CM code.
 To prevent overfitting, we implement early stopping with a patience of 10 iterations on the validation fold during training.
-Model performance is evaluated using the area under the receiver operating characteristic curve (AUROC) on the validation fold.
-We report AUROC scores for both the internal test set and an external dataset along with 95\% confidence intervals derived through empirical bootstrapping with 1000 iterations.
+To this end, model performance is evaluated using the area under the receiver operating characteristic curve (AUROC) on the test fold internally, and the complete external dataset as external evaluation.
+In addition to XGBoost, we include logistic regression (LR), and a multi-layer perceptron (MLP) as baseline models to contextualize performance as well as their computational complexity.
+Based on the results of this model benchmark, XGBoost was selected as the primary model throughout the manuscript.
+Detailed benchmarking results and hyperparameter settings for all models are provided in the appendix.
+To improve calibration, we apply model-agnostic calibration and fit isotonic regression models on the validation set and report calibrated test set results.